When bacteria take control

 * The brain from every angle!

-From March 2 to 21, it's Brain Week: meetings between the general public and researchers to take a tour of the brain, that still poorly explored planet.
-Conferences, film debates and video cafés, science bars, fun workshops and theater: in short, a whole host of events in Montpellier, Sète, Nîmes and Frontignan, all fun, educational and exciting.
-All free of charge.
+From March 2 to 21, it's Brain Awareness Week: meetings between the general public and researchers to try to explore the brain, this still poorly understood planet.
+Conferences, film discussions, video cafés, science bars, fun workshops, and theater: in short, numerous entertaining, educational, and exciting events in Montpellier, Sète, Nîmes, and Frontignan.
+And they're free.